MZAWeb/wp-log-in-browser/README.md

 (a.k.a Annoyed you can't var_dump from an AJAX handler?
 Not anymore!)

-For Chrome you need to install the [ChromePHP](http://www.chromephp.com/) extension.
-For Firefox you need to install both the [FireBug](http://getfirebug.com/) and [FirePHP](http://www.firephp.org/) extensions.

 I'm working on a nice admin screen to config auto-logging of some common things (like wp_query in pre_get_posts and wp), and some other goodies.

 To log things manually, you can use: